 Employers can apply an automatic enrolment exception, where they have reasonable grounds to believe the worker has an L T A protection.
 This was introduced because new pension build up could cause some types of L T A protection to be lost.

+LTA enhancement factors

 L T A enhancement factors give individuals a higher lifetime allowance by working as a multiplier of the standard lifetime allowance.
 Members might obtain an enhancement factor where an overseas transfer is received into a registered pension scheme in the UK, or a pension credit is applied.
-See archived PTM095500 for more information.
+See archived PTM095500 and PTM175100 for more information.
 L T A enhancement factors increase a member’s available L S A and L S D B A. A member can hold L T A protections and L T A enhancement factors.
+The member can also hold more than one enhancement factor.

 : Fixed protection 2012